skilesare/immortality/the_morality_of_the_bootstrap/the_distructive_valley.md

 ### Violence

-In case it is not clear, the imperative moral responsibility overrides authoritie's desire to do vilolence to those in an inferior position in almost all but the most inescapable situations.
+In case it is not clear, the demands of moral responsibility override moral authority’s license to do violence to those in an inferior position.
+This applies in almost all but the most inescapable situations.

 Violence is mostly restricted to situations where morally inferior systems are deliberately attempting to undermine and destroy morally superior systems.

 One such situation would be a nationalistic government declaring war on an intellectually grounded civilization.
-In such a case, violent retaliation is warrented if the intellectual society has exhausted non-violent recourse or is in imminent danger of destruction.
+In such a case, violent retaliation is warranted if the intellectual society has exhausted non-violent recourse or is in imminent danger of destruction.